 The resulting solution was integrated with the client’s databases and SAP, becoming the part of the company’s planning software infrastructure.

-This project provided the Rincón de los Sauces oil field with a decision-support tool for maintenance scheduling, which helped improve the site’s operational efficiency and resulted in:
+This project provided the Rincón de los Sauces oil field with a project management and decision-support tool for maintenance scheduling, which helped improve the site’s operational efficiency and resulted in:

 - Preventive maintenance fulfillment increased to 95% in six months.